 8. Do online practice questions

-You may have already been doing questions from GMAT books, however there is no substitute for the computer-based practice.
+You may have already been doing questions from GMAT books; however, there is no substitute for the computer-based practice.
 An online study platform not only will help you get used to doing questions on a computer, but also, most importantly, will keep track of your progress and will tell you what you need to focus on, helping you study more efficiently.

 9. Write 6-8 practice tests

-Full-length, 4 hour GMAT practice tests will give you real insights into what you could expect on the test day.
+Full-length, 4 hour GMAT practice tests will give you real insights into what you can expect on the test day.
 They will also help you chart your study progress and understand when you’re ready to face the real exam.

 Once you learn GMAT strategies and methodologies (ideally by taking a professional GMAT course), be sure to schedule 6-8 practice tests once or twice a week before your test day, and don’t forget to allocate time to analyze your performance and learn from your own experiences.